The Fifth Element

 Bruce Willis plays Korben, a 23rd century Brooklyn cab driver and retired government agent who is charged with safeguarding a young woman and seeing her to a special location.
 There, she’ll participate in a rite that will avert the otherwise certain destruction of all life in the universe.
 It’s a serious job.
 The woman, named Leeloo (an adorable Milla Jovovich) is a semi- divine but not invincible being who arrives on Earth damaged but is cloned back to health.
 Ian Holm plays a nervous priest who wants to help Leeloo, while villain Gary Oldman — with a grotesque half-shaved hairstyle and a bizarre Southern accent — wants to destroy her.” –San Francisco Chronicle

-Part of the series Waverly Midnights: Aliens Attack!
+Part of the series Waverly Midnights: The Future is Female

 - Country USA